godaddy/gasket/docs/upgrade-to-6.md

 }
 ```

-You will also want a deep merge utility to help set up a basic HYDRATE actual
+You will also want a deep merge utility to help set up a basic HYDRATE action
 handler in the root reducer, as [required by next-redux-wrapper][hydrate
 handler].
 In this example, and for newly generated Gasket apps, [lodash.merge]
 is used.